My Best Work Habits

 This is one of the best tips I have for managing your time day to day.

-Setting up social media time limits
+Setting social media time limits & boundaries

 I love the feature on the Apple iPhone that lets you lock your social media apps and give yourself time limits.
 Doing so has majorly cut down on distraction and allowed increased productivity each week day for me.
-Less time on social media = one of the best healthy habits you can have.
+Do I override them from time to time?
+Of course.
+But in the end, the reminders serve as good alerts that I need to move on with my time.

-Pausing my inboxes.
+Pausing my inboxes

-I shared the Boomerang Gmail plug-in last year and it’s been one of my biggest lifesavers when it comes to minimizing work stress.
+I shared the Boomerang Gmail plug-in several years back when I first discovered it and it’s been one of my biggest lifesavers when it comes to minimizing work stress.
 When the work day is done, I pause my inbox.
 Then I’m not interrupting important downtime and I’m actually turning off from work (this is incredibly difficult to do when you work for yourself – there’s always, always, always more work to be done.)
-I also use the Boomerang scheduling emails feature so I can work on weekends and schedule emails to go out the following week.
-It’s a lifesaver and been a big influence on my job satisfaction.

-Setting a timer when on deadline and need to avoid distractions.
+Setting a timer when on deadline and need to avoid distractions

 If I’m feeling the pinch of getting something done, I go to the timer method.
 I’ll set a timer for the amount of time I feel I need to set a task and then I get.to.work!
 I avoid all distractions when the timer is running.
 It truly forces me to focus and be as tuned-in as possible to the task at hand.
 I do this for everything from when I want to tidy my apartment or unpack to writing blog posts or working on client deadlines.
 This trick also helps me be better at paying attention to detail which is so important for all my jobs.

-There’s nothing worse than staring at a computer screen unable to get going on something on your to do list.
-I’ve found that when this happens it is when I need a change of environment.
-This could mean taking a short walk outside, this could mean heading to a hotel lobby to work or this could mean phoning a friend to discuss what has me stuck.
+This could mean taking a short walk outside, this could mean heading to my co-working space to work or this could mean phoning a friend to discuss what has me stuck.
 Taking a step back from the task at hand is sometimes the best way to make progress on it.
-See related thoughts on boredom and creativity here!

-No computer in bed.
+No computer in bed

-Setting work hours for myself.
+Setting work hours for myself

 I could work 24/7 if I allowed myself to.
 I really enjoy my work and my type-A, driven personality often has me putting my foot on the gas often.
 That being said, when I became self-employed I nearly burned out in the first six months because I was in overdrive too often.